almondisnutty/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0x05.
-C - Pointers, arrays and strings0x05
+0x05 pointers, arrays and strings